GitHub4Eddy/buienradar_rain/README.md

 # Buienradar_Rain

-This QuickApp (for the Fibaro Homecenter 3) predicts the rain in a part of Europe with data from the Buienradar, two hours in advance.
-The value of this QuickApp represents the minutes until rain
+This QuickApp predicts the rain in a part of Europe with data from the Buienradar, two hours in advance.
+The value of this QuickApp represents the minutes until rain.
 If there is no rain expected, the value is set to 0.
-If it rains, the value is set to 999 and the amount of rain (mm/h) is shown
+If it rains, the value is set to 999 and the amount of rain (mm/h) is shown.
 Buienradar updates every 5 minutes with intervals of 5 minutes until 2 hours in advance.
 If rain is expected within the first predicted 5 minutes or less, the QuickApp assumes it is raining.
 If rain is expected or it rains, the interval for checking the Buienradar data (default without rain 300 seconds, equal to the Buienradar updates) is speed up (default 60 seconds) so the QuickApp value is updated more often.

-With the value updated in this QuickApp, you are able to build and use your own scenes to notify, to close or open sunscreens, to close or open windows, etcetera
+With the value updated in this QuickApp, you are able to build and use your own scenes to notify, to close or open sunscreens, to close or open windows, etcetera.

+Version 2.0 (22rd May 2024)
+- Changed the buienradar url to https://gadgets.buienradar.nl/data/raintext
+- Limited Buienradar Rain only for latitude 50-54 and longitude 1-9, because Buitenradar.nl also does
+- Added translations for English, Dutch and French
+- Changed the code to multi file

 Version 1.3 (19th February 2022)
 - Added extra debug lines
 - Small change in buildup labels

 Version 1.2 (8th January 2022)
-- Buienradar change the response with decimals and without leading zero's.
+- Buienradar changed the response with decimals and without leading zero's.
 Added some code to handle that.

 Version 1.1 (19th March 2021)
 - Added Child Device for rainfall mm/h